 This is how my Coconut, Mango Sticky Rice turned out:

 - Do not drain the rice.
-Simply add 3/4 cup (more) water, plus 1/4 can coconut milk, 1/4 tsp. salt, and 1 Tbsp. brown sugar.
+Simply add 3/4 cup (more) water, plus 1/4 can coconut milk, 1/4 teaspoon salt, and 1 tablespoon of the brown sugar.
 Stir this into the rice.

 - Bring to a gentle boil, then partially cover with a lid (leaving some room for steam to escape).
 Reduce heat to medium-low.